Husker Du's Grant Hart passes at 56

 Hart formed Husker Du with bassist Greg Norton and guitarist Bob Mould, with whom he shared singing duties, in St. Paul in 1978.
 The band began as a punk outfit before moving into alternative rock.
 The trio broke up acrimoniously in 1987 and Hart launched his solo career.

-Mould, whose relationship with Hart was rocky at times, writes on his Facebook page that Hart "was a gifted visual artist, a wonderful story teller, and a frighteningly talented musician."
+Mould, whose relationship with Hart was rocky at times, posted a heartfelt tribute to his former colleague on his Facebook page, calling Hart "a gifted visual artist, a wonderful story teller, and a frighteningly talented musician."

 A tribute concert honoring Hart took place in St. Paul in July.